rlogiacco/AnalogButtons/README.md

 ### &#x26A0; **IMPORTANT**

-> Please, before submitting a support request read carefully this README and check if an answer already exists among [previously answered questions](https://github.com/rlogiacco/AnalogButtons/issues?q=label:question): do not abuse the Github issue tracker.
+> Please, before submitting a support request read carefully this README and check if an answer already exists among [previously answered questions](https://github.com/rlogiacco/AnalogButtons/issues?q=label:question): do not oabuse of the Github issue tracker.

 AnalogButtons [![Build Status][travis-status]][travis]
 =============